laataiasu/laataiasu.github.io/content/post/2020-11-15-law-of-comedy-part-3/index.md

 So from that piece of hadist, what I could conjecture is that artificiality will lead to chaos, the worst is the doomsday could come from artificiality.

 There is no problem with artificial intelligence.
-It only contains the data collection which is trained and the machine has the learning algorithm to predict what could come in the future.
+It only contains the [[Data]] collection which is trained and the machine has the learning algorithm to predict what could come in the future.
 And of course it is just the combination of 1 and 0 and we couldn't say that it has the sense of consciousness because we programmed it.

 The problem is when it is dressed like a living creature, then it is hard to find the truth whether it is a living creature or not.
 It could create subjectivity again even if they are just a programmed machine.
 But after being dressed as a human or living creature with consciousness, it will lead to the crisis of definition of what a human is if you see this.